 HOW TO FIND IT:

 Starting from Seven Stars resort, drive east past Coco Bistro, Club Med and the golf course.
-Keep driving until you see a security booth, you’re now entering the ‘Leeward Gates’ residential area (Atrium Resort and Blue Haven Resort are also located in here).
+Keep driving until you see a security booth, you’re now entering the ‘Leeward Gates’ residential area (Atrium Resort and Blue Haven All Inclusive Resort are also located in here).
 Take a left at the first roundabout then veer left onto the gravel road and drive for about 3 minutes, and you’re on Leeward beach!

 3. Sapodilla Bay Beach